 Journalism & Media Studies

-Applies to students accepted as a major in Spring 2016 and later.
+Applies to students enrolled as a major in Spring 2020 and later.

 Bachelor of Arts in Journalism